w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 Checkpoints save the entire state of the table at a point in time.

-A "shortcut" to reproducing a table’s state that allows Spark to avoid reprocessing what could be thousands of tiny, inefficient JSON files.
+A "shortcut" to reproducing a table’s state to avoid reprocessing what could be thousands of tiny, inefficient JSON files.

 Spark runs a `listFrom v` operation to view all files in the transaction log, starting from `v`